abhiruuu/Etch-a-Sketch/README.md

 `git clone <repo-url>`

-text 2.
-Navigate to the project directory:
+2. Navigate to the project directory:

 `cd Etch-a-Sketch`

-text 3.
-Open `index.html` in your preferred web browser.
+3. Open `index.html` in your preferred web browser.

 ## How to Use

 1. Open the `index.html` file in your web browser.
 2. Click the "Generate 16x16 Grid" button to create the drawing grid.
-3. Hover over the squares to draw over the sqaures and create your artwork!
+3. Hover over the squares to draw over the squares and create your artwork!

 ## Acknowledgments